ainalopez/Advanced-Computational-Methods/PS1/Readme.md

 ###### Note
 1. In order to plot the pdf, the user must download the fonts previously using: *font_import()* and make sure, using the command *fonts()*, that Tahoma is available.
 Otherwise, it is necessary to change it (lines 41 and 48) with another available font.
-2. Before running the function, set the working directory into the place where you want to get the pdf and csv file.
+2. Before running the function, set the working directory into the directory where you want to get the pdf and csv file.
+3. Decision boundaries represent the boundary between a pair of classes.